Pylons/pyramid/docs/narr/traversal.rst

 The Traversal Algorithm
 -----------------------

-This section will attempt to explain the :mod:`repoze.bfg` traversal algorithm.
+This section will attempt to explain the :mod:`pyramid` traversal algorithm.
 We'll provide a description of the algorithm, a diagram of how the algorithm works, and some example traversal scenarios that might help you understand how the algorithm operates against a